INTERVIEWS

 Do you source from small suppliers?
 If so, what do you look for from these suppliers?

-We do use literally 100's of suppliers, some small cottage businesses and some much larger organisations.
+We do use literally hundreds of suppliers, some small cottage businesses and some much larger organisations.
 Quality, consistency and reliability are key requirements, and of course a price that allows us to remain competitive.

 You have expanded into merchandise with books and candles.
 Is this a big part of future growth?

-It al begins with choosing the right partner"¦. we then bring them over to the UK for local training, and we then send our own team over to the franchisors country for the openings.
-Regular visits, and good communication are critical to helping our partners achieve the same success we've experienced in London.
+Regular visits and good communication are critical to helping our partners achieve the same success we've experienced in London.
 It's an exciting challenge for us, and something that is fuelling our own development right here in the UK.

 Enterprise Nation has helped thousands of people start and grow their businesses.
 Led by founder, Emma Jones CBE, Enterprise Nation connects you to the resources and expertise to help you succeed.